 Stephen Bascietto, RYT-200 - Yoga Instructor

-Stephen shines his light on chasing passions, growing a small business and spending time with the people he loves.
-Autumn 2014 brought a consistent asana practice into his life in the form of a two week class pass when The Happy Yogi first opened its door in Fulton Maryland.
-His reverent curiosity for the very real and noticeable benefits of yoga eventually brought him to completing his RYT-200 with Blue Heron Wellness Summer 2016.
-As an instructor he believes quality alignment is the foundation for yogis and yoginies to reach their fullest potential and hopes to offer a rejuvenating class from an authentic and unique perspective.
+Stephen shines his light on chasing passions, growing a small business and, spending time with the people he loves.
+Autumn of 2014 brought a consistent asana practice into his life in the form of a two week class pass when The Happy Yogi first opened its door in Fulton, Maryland.
+His reverent curiosity for the very real and noticeable benefits of yoga eventually brought him to completing his RYT-200 with Blue Heron Wellness during the summer of 2016.
+As an instructor he believes quality alignment is the foundation for yogis and yoginies to reach their fullest potential.
+Stephen hopes to offer a rejuvenating class from an authentic and unique perspective.

 Kellee Martin RYT-200 - Yoga Instructor

 Kellee discovered yoga in 2002 and it supported her in stress release and physical recovery from an injury.
 As a #yogasponge, Kellee soaks up as much yoga experience as she can and has sought out advanced training and certification in Yin Yoga, Trauma Informed Yoga, and Reiki energy work.
 She is currently expanding her studies into yoga as part of addiction recovery and aims to guide others to discover the benefits of a regular practice.
 Kellee leads classes in a way that provides students the opportunity for stillness and reflections within the vitality that comes from flow-based movements.
 With her light and playful humor, Kellee hopes for students to leave the yoga practice feeling grounded, tension-free, and tuned into themselves.